CelineAma/alx-low_level_programming1/README.md

-Singly linked list in a C programming
+More on singly linked lists in C programming